Automorphisms of procongruence curve and pants complexes: Automorphisms of the procongruence pants complex

-In contrast with Theorem~\ref{completepantsrigidity}, the proof of Proposition~\ref{completepantsrigidity1} is relatively elementary.
+In contrast with Theorem~\ref{completepantsrigidity}, the proof of Proposition~\ref{completepantsrigidity1} is relatively elementary and given in Section \ref{proof82}.
 As we saw in Section~\ref{geomintpants}, for $d(S)=1$, the pants graph $C_P(S)$ is just the $1$-skeleton $F$ of the Farey ideal triangulation of the hyperbolic plane $\H$ and the procongruence pants graph $\kC_P(S)$, which coincides with the profinite pants graph $\hC_P(S)$, is the inverse limit $\wh{F}=\varprojlim_{\l\in\L}F/\G^\l$, where $\{\G^\l\}_{\l\in\L}$ is the set of finite index normal subgroups of $\PSL_2(\Z)$ which are contained in some abelian level $\G(m)$ of order $m\geq 2$.
 Each finite quotient $F^\l:=F/\G^\l$ is the $1$-skeleton of the triangulation of the closed Riemann surface $\bM^\l:=\ol{\H}/\G^\l$ induced by the Farey triangulation on $\ol{\H}$.
-The proof of Proposition~\ref{completepantsrigidity1} is then based on the following properties of flat surfaces.
+The proof of Proposition~\ref{completepantsrigidity1} is then based on the properties of flat surfaces recalled in the following section.